arbor-sim/arbor/doc/cpp/hardware.rst

    Returns the list of logical processor ids where the calling thread has affinity, or an empty vector if unable to determine.

-The header ``arborenv/gpu_env.hpp`` supplies lower-level functions for queruing the GPU environment.
+The header ``arborenv/gpu_env.hpp`` supplies lower-level functions for querying the GPU environment.

 .. cpp:function:: int find_private_gpu(MPI_Comm comm)